Uriasej/Humanities-Notes/2nd Semester/Chapter-8/Chapter-8.md

 ## Monday, April 11, 2022

 * Many scholars consider Robert Campin the Master of Flémalle and, therefore, the creator of *Mérode Altarpiece.*

+* The *Mérode Altarpiece* is a three-part work, or triptych.